brianhhu/VR_HeadMovements/README.md

 ### Introduction

 The program is written in MATLAB (Mathworks).
 The code is known to run on R2014a, but should also be compatible with other versions.
 The main program function is **plot_figs.m**.
 Running this program will generate the figures shown in the paper.
-For more details about the experiment or if you plan on using the data, please cite:
+If you found the paper helpful or plan on using the associated code/data, please consider citing:

     @InProceedings{Hu_etal17a,
     Title                    = {Head movements during visual exploration of natural images in virtual reality},